Twelve Tips to Help Migratory Birds on Their Way

 In addition to events like Black Birders Week and Latino Conservation Week, groups such as Birdability and the Feminist Bird Club are working to address these and other barriers through advocacy, education, and community engagement.
 By following and supporting this work, we can help the communities these groups serve and the birding community at large.
 Bringing more people into the fold, with diverse perspectives and experiences, is also a good way to strengthen bird conservation.
 As Dr. J. Drew Lanham wrote: ‘If the goal is to conserve, then we need all involved that we can muster.'"

 2. Fuel a Hungry Hummingbird

 "Put out those hummingbird feeders during spring migration — the hummers are arriving.
 Be sure to use a mixture of four parts water to one part sugar.
 And do without the dye: Red dyes serve no purpose.
 Most hummingbird feeders already have enough color on them to attract hummingbirds, and, even worse, these dyes contain petroleum that may be harmful to hummingbirds.
-Don't forget to change the mixture often to be sure it's fresh and safe for those super-charged flying jewels."
+Don't forget to change the mixture and clean feeders often to be sure it's fresh and safe for those super-charged flying jewels."